Using the Mako Server

 Parameters:

-• String subdomain - Only include the subdomain name and not the fully qualified domain name.
-For example, if the domain your registered with the DNS service was company.com and you want the device domain name to be device.domain.com, use the string "device".
-Note that the online DNS service decides on the final name.
+• String subdomain - Only include the subdomain name, not the fully qualified domain name.
+For example, if the domain registered with the DNS service is company.com and you want the device domain name to be device.company.com, use the string "device".
+The online DNS service decides the final name.
 The subdomain is renamed to "subdomain#" if another device is using the name.
 For example, the fully qualified domain name will be device1.company.com if "device" is already in use.
-In this case, the signed certificate will be for device1.company.com.
-You may check if a subdomain is in use by calling acmedns.available().
+You can check whether a subdomain is in use by calling acmedns.available().
 Function acmebot.getdomains() returns the fully qualified domain name assigned to your device.

 • Table op - Options: